swang1111/CHSFTCOffSeason-2018-19/README.md

         while(opModeIsActive()) {

-            //getting the x,y, and r values
-            //the joystick gamepad values are mapped backwards, so we correct by multiplying by -1 double xPos = -gamepad1.right_stick_x;
+            double xPos = -gamepad1.right_stick_x;
             double yPos = -gamepad1.right_stick_y;
             double rot = -gamepad1.left_stick_x;

-            //scalar = how far the joystick is from the center (√(x^2 + y^2))
             double scalar = Math.hypot(yPos, xPos);
-            //used to help with scaling
             double largestPower = 1;

                 double tlPower = scalar * (xPos + yPos + rot);